japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingAggregationStateManager.md

 Version [stateFormatVersion] is invalid
 ```

-NOTE: `createStateManager` is used when <<spark-sql-streaming-StateStoreRestoreExec.adoc#stateManager, StateStoreRestoreExec>> and <<spark-sql-streaming-StateStoreSaveExec.adoc#stateManager, StateStoreSaveExec>> physical operators are created.
+NOTE: `createStateManager` is used when <<spark-sql-streaming-StateStoreRestoreExec.md#stateManager, StateStoreRestoreExec>> and <<spark-sql-streaming-StateStoreSaveExec.md#stateManager, StateStoreSaveExec>> physical operators are created.